rixx/books.rixx.de/data/reviews/richard-p-feynman/surely-youre-joking-mr-feynman/index.md

   rating: 3
 ---

-Feynman's autobiography was a bit too far on the stream-of-consciousness side for my tastes, but at least this way the reader gets a very direct feeling for what Feynman was like.
+Feynman's autobiography was too far on the stream-of-consciousness side for my tastes, but at least this way the reader gets a very direct feeling for what Feynman was like.
 Not always the best person, and with his share of faults and stupid/bad behaviour, but at the same time very engaging and open.
 Some parts dragged on, but most were interesting in at least some respect.
 An enjoyable read in the end.